ypres somme wwi history trip header nst

 Sanctuary Wood Museum & Hill 62

-Located close to the original front lines, this fascinating visit shows well preserved original British trenches and covered passageways, as well as a section of the underground tunnel system.
+On Ypres school trips, students can visit this fascinating site near the original front lines, featuring well-preserved British trenches, covered passageways, and a section of the underground tunnel system.
 The museum consists of two rooms housing many artefacts removed from the battlefields plus a large and rare collection of three dimensional photo images inside special viewing boxes.

 Passchendaele Memorial Museum